Issue 112 - March 2011 - Page 7

 This urgent-sounding warning is currently circulating rapidly around social network Facebook.
 The message warns Facebook users that every member's phone numbers, including mobile numbers, have now been published on the network.
 The message includes instructions for removing the phone numbers and asks that users repost the information as means of warning other users about this supposed security issue.
 A very similar message

 However, this "warning" is overly alarmist, contains inaccurate information and is totally redundant.
 In fact, the message is actually rather pointless.
 Here's why:

-The tone and phrasing of the message suggest that the inclusion of user phone numbers on Facebook is something new.
+- The tone and phrasing of the message suggest that the inclusion of user phone numbers on Facebook is something new.
 It's not.
 In fact, the Phonebook feature mentioned in the warning has been around for years.

 - The message claims that every Facebook member now has his or her phone numbers published on the network.
 This is simply not true.
 Many Facebook users choose not to add their phone numbers to Facebook at all, so their numbers certainly will not be displayed.
 Many others control exactly who can see their phone numbers via their Privacy Settings.